Ecologies of Violence: Crimes against Nature in the Contemporary Cultural Imagination

 Read more

-Conflict Rivers is a workshop hosted by the Ecologies of Violence: Crimes Against Nature in the Contemporary Cultural Imagination Research Project and the Water Cultures Community of the Network for Environmental Humanities at Utrecht University and convened by Ifor Duncan.
-Rivers are constitutive features of the cultural imagination, the focus of innumerable artworks, literary…
+Conflict Rivers.
+Waterways and Ecological Devastation in Visual Cultures and Practice is a workshop hosted by the Ecologies of Violence: Crimes Against Nature in the Contemporary Cultural Imagination Research Project and the Water Cultures Community of the Network for Environmental Humanities at Utrecht University and convened by Ifor Duncan.
+Rivers are constitutive features of…

 Read more